dstansby/pfsspy/joss-paper/paper.md

 other common related tasks such as tracing magnetic field lines through the solution, importing various magnetic field data sources, and visualising all of this data.

-`pfsspy` is designed to closely integrate with other packages in the astronomical and solar physics Python ecosystem.
-Coordinate aware input and output maps are created with the SunPy package [@Mumford2020a; @TheSunPyCommunity2020], and the package is fully integrated with the coordinate and unit frameworks present in astropy [@TheAstropyCollaboration2018].
+`pfsspy` is designed to closely integrate with other  packages in the astronomical and solar physics Python ecosystems.
+Coordinate aware input and output maps are created with the SunPy package [@Mumford2020a; @TheSunPyCommunity2020], and `pfsspy` is fully integrated with the coordinate and unit frameworks present in astropy [@TheAstropyCollaboration2018].
 This makes it easy to combine magnetic fields and field lines calculated in `pfsspy` with other data sources.
-As an example, figure \autoref{fig:example} shows magnetic field lines overplotted on an image of a large active region on the Sun.
+As an example, figure \autoref{fig} shows magnetic field lines overplotted on an extreme-ultraviolet image of a large active region on the Sun.

 ![An image of the Sun taken by SDO/AIA at 193 angstroms, with magnetic field lines traced through a PFSS solution overplotted in white.
 The PFSS solution and field line tracing were done with `pfsspy`, with a Global Oscillations Network Group (GONG) photospheric magnetogram as input and a source surface at 2.5 solar radii.\label{fig}](pfsspy.pdf)

-The solar physics community has already made use of `pfsspy` in a number of works, from interpreting observations from Parker Solar Probe [@Bale2019; @Badman2020], interpreting observations of coronal mass ejections [@Maguire2020], and drawing links between the Sun and the solar wind [@Stansby2020].
+The solar physics community has already made use of `pfsspy` in a number of works, from interpreting observations from Parker Solar Probe [@Bale2019; @Badman2020], investigating the structure of coronal mass ejections [@Maguire2020], and drawing links between the Sun and the solar wind [@Stansby2020].
 We hope that it continues to provide a useful resource for the community in the future.

 # Acknowledgements

-David Stansby acknowledges STFC grants ... and ... for financial support.
+David Stansby acknowledges STFC grants ST/N504336/1 and ST/S000240/1 for financial support.

 # References